Factors Influencing Employee Compensation

 People’s living and consuming customary.

-The average wage rate in the labor market of similar work.
+The average wage rate in the labour market of similar work.

 The state of economy also influences the wage and salary-fixation.
 Wage rates will he different in a stable economy than in a depressed economy.
 In case of depressed economy there may be increase in supply of labour and this results in the fixation of lower wage rates.